Preventing extremism - Channel

 If you believe someone is in danger of being exploited or becoming radicalised, use your organisation's own safeguarding and duty of care procedures in the first instance to raise your concerns.
 Channel can then become involved if necessary.

-Anyone can call the national police Prevent advice line on 0800 011 3764, in confidence, to share your concerns with specially trained officers.
-The advice line is open 9am to 5pm every day.
+Anyone can call the Anti-Terrorist Hotline on 0800 789 321, in confidence, to share your concerns with specially trained officers.

 Or you can report a concern using the Prevent referral form.

-If you are concerned about someone outside Herefordshire, for example, a student who doesn't live in the county, you can still call one of the numbers above for advice.
+If you are concerned about someone outside Herefordshire, for example, a student who doesn't live in the county, you call the hotline number above for advice.